yashpandey474/Identification-of-fake-reviews/README.md

 # Identification-of-fake-reviews

 # Project Summary
-This project aims to implement machine learning to suitable identify fake reviews on Amazon.
+This project aims to implement machine learning to suitable identify fake reviews.
 We use the following approach for the project

 1. __Feature Extraction__: From the initial features of the dataset used: RATING, VERIFIED_PURCHASE, PRODUCT_ID, PRODUCT_CATEGORY, REVIEW_TEXT, REVIEW_TITLE, we have extracted the following features to use for training various machine learning models: